 Climate change is one of the most crucial issues of the past decade.
 The Group has been closely monitoring the risk and capturing the opportunities from climate change.
-Investments will be allocated and prioritised to address the main climate related risk, which will enable our Group to smoothly transition and thrive in a low-carbon economy.
+Investments will be allocated and prioritized to address the main climate related risk, which will enable the Group to facilitate a smooth transition to and thrive in a low-carbon economy.
 The Group identified that the following climate risks might have a potential impact on the Group's business: